vickOnRails/whereapi-documentation/docs/basics.md

 ### Common Error Messages

+Here are a few error messages you might encounter while using the API

-- Exceeded daily API limits (492) -
+- **Exceeded daily API limits (492)** - Wait for another day to make use of the API.
+(Very sad limit, but it'll be removed very soon.)
-- Not found (404) - The resource in question was not found.
-This could be an entity or an endpoint
+- **Not found (404)** - The resource in question was not found.
+This could be an entity or an endpoint.
-- Unprocessable entity (422) - The fields you sent to the backend are incorrect
+- **Unprocessable entity (422)** - The fields you're sending to the API are incorrect.
-- Authentication error.
-Please attach an API key to your requests (401) - The API key was not attached to the Request.
+- **Authentication error.
+Please attach an API key to your requests (401)** - The API key was not attached to the Request.
-- Invalid API Key (401) - wrong API key.
+- **Invalid API Key (401)** - wrong API key.
 Ensure your API key is correct.

 Understanding these shouldn't be hard for you if you're familiar with building APIs.
 But you can [tweet](https://twitter.com/vick_OnRails) at me if you find any of these difficult to understand.

 ## Reference

-If you've worked with APIs before and get the hang of WhereAPI, you can go through the References and see the exact use case you're looking for.
+You can explore the References section to find more information about entities.
 There's also an Examples section that covers other basic use cases too.

 ## The tutorial